hphelion/documentation/commercial/GA1/ceph/commercial-ceph-helion-openstack-nova-ceph-Storage.md

 ###Configure Nova

-Configure Nova to boot all the virtual machined directly to Ceph.
-On each overcloud controller and compute node edit `nova.conf`.
+Configure Nova to boot all Virtual Machines directly to Ceph.
+Edit `nova.conf` on each overcloud controller and compute node.
+**[[edit to do what?**

 Perform the following steps:

 1. Edit `/etc/nova/nova.conf` and add the following options in the respective sections:

-		# For ceph integration
+		# For Ceph integration
 		[DEFAULT]
 		libvirt_inject_password=false
 		libvirt_inject_key=false